pi-top/Wi-Fi-Access-Point-and-Station-Mode/README.md

 ## AP Customization

-The access point network configuration can be customized by editing `defaults.conf` (located in `/etc/default/rpi-wifi-ap/defaults.conf`); for example, setting up a different IP address for the network, the range of addresses that the DHCP server can lease, and the network SSID and passphrase.
+The access point network configuration can be customized by editing `defaults.conf` (located in `/etc/default/wifi-ap-sta/defaults.conf`); for example, setting up a different IP address for the network, the range of addresses that the DHCP server can lease, and the network SSID and passphrase.

-This file is sourced in the main `rpi-wifi-ap` script, so you can use expresions that will be evaluated later on.
+This file is sourced in the main `wifi-ap-sta` script, so you can use expresions that will be evaluated later on.

 ## How It Works